isomerpages/mha-hdg/index.md

           url: /privacy/
   - infobar:
       subtitle: ABOUT THE GALLERY
+      description: The Harmony in Diversity Gallery (HDG) was developed by the Ministry of Home Affairs in collaboration with community partners and organisations.
   - infopic:
       subtitle: "GALLERY ONE: JOURNEY OF FAITH"
       description: Singapore is one of the most religiously diverse countries in the